Main Content Start

 Students can receive more information and/or schedule to take the ESL listening test through the NWACC testing center by calling 479-619-4354 or visiting the testing center page.

-Your application and all required materials must be received in the division office by 3:00 p.m. on the final day of the application period.
-Make sure you have applied to be a student of NWACC before completing the Health Information Management application.
+Your application and all required materials must be received by 3 p.m. on the final day of the application period.
+If the deadline falls on a weekend or holiday, then it will be the following business day.

 Note: Students who will be attending clinical rotations while enrolled in a professional program at the Center for Health Professions will be required to have a drug screen performed, either prior to admission, or prior to attending clinical rotations.
 Students who test positive for drugs (including medical marijuana) will be denied access to the clinical rotations and will consequently be either denied acceptance into the professional program or dismissed from the professional program.